 Also very popular among the locals are Fujigoko or Fuji’s Five Lakes, which are located in the northern area of Mount Fuji.

-Kawaguchiko (or lake Kawaguchi), Saiko, Yamanakako, Shojiko, and Motosuko are the five lakes, each of them offering unforgettable views and outdoor activities.
-Some of them include fishing, hiking, camping and anything that can come to your mind – nature has no limits.
-Most hotels in the area are located close to the lakes too.
+Kawaguchiko (or lake Kawaguchi), Saiko, Yamanakako, Shojiko, and Motosuko are the Fuji Five Lakes.
+Each of them offers unforgettable views and outdoor activities, including fishing, hiking, and camping.
+Most hotels in the area are located close to the five lakes too.

-- Take the JR Chuo Line from Shinjuku Station (Tokyo) to Otsuki Station (covered by JR)
+- Take the JR Chuo Line from Shinjuku Station (Tokyo) to Otsuki Station (Azusa trains, covered by the JR Pass).

-- Once at Otsuki, take Fujikyu Railway to Kawaguchiko Station (not covered by JR)
+- Once at Otsuki, take Fujikyu Railway to Kawaguchiko Station (not covered by the JR Pass).

-Some travellers prefer to visit the area coming from the Kansai region (Osaka and Kyoto).
-Here’s how to get from the west, with the bullet train:
+Some travelers prefer to visit the area coming from the Kansai region (Osaka and Kyoto).
+Here’s how to get there from the west with a bullet train:

 - Take the Tokaido Shinkansen (Kodama and some Hikari trains, please check) from Kyoto Station or Shin-Osaka station (covered by the Japan Rail Pass)